Fun Realignment and Remake

 No. 10 Par 3 at 385 feet is an elevated tee straight downhill with the basket left center.
 All open except on the right side a heavy wooded section with trees and brush protruding into the fairway about 150 feet down pushing you to the right.
 Directly in front of you is the pond very scenic and just beautiful from the tee, and trees wrapping around the pond.
 The basket has a roller into the pond just 15 feet to the right of it, the pond outside C1.
 In the background you can see the water carry to Hole 13.
 A picturesque hole and a fun throw off the tee.

 No. 13 Par 3 at 357 feet is our water carry hole and open until you reach outside C1.
-The tee is a raised platform, the basket is heavily guarded by trees, and can't be seen, very difficult to reach for big arms.
+The tee is a raised platform that now has turf, the basket is heavily guarded by trees, and can't be seen, very difficult to reach for big arms.
 There are three gaps to the basket.
 The most direct one provides a leafy window about 12x12 feet into C1, a carry across the water of about 300 feet, to the window 315 feet.
 Hit a tree you could bounce backwards towards the pond and heavy grass.
 The safer route is picking your spot across the water, straight ahead is a second gap of about 40 feet between 2 clumps of trees with a water carry a little longer of about 320 feet, you're aiming for another clump of trees basket high to the right, a second gap on approach of about 20 feet.
 The safest route number three is to the right of the clump of trees on the water line getting far enough across water for an approach either to the right or left of the basket high clump of trees, it's the shortest route across water, but the longest on approach, you can pick your distance.
 Its scenic, and the most strategic hole on the course for any shot played, and lost disc potential.
 One of the most thinking holes I've played.
 An early release took me to the right of the clump of trees on the waterline blocking me off from a safe approach, but I had a play for the window.
 Threw my trusty Star Leopard for a fade, missed the window high/right and luckily thru the branches.

 12 of 12 people found this review helpful.